cybellereaper/open101/README.md

-### Open101 Archives
+### The Archives of Open101

-These files have been researched upon and tampered with overtime.
+These files have been studied and altered over time.
+They are deemed incorrect and useless.
-They're considered inaccurate and in an unusable state.

-The only reason.
-Why, these files to exist to teach others and nothing else.

-Open101 has been abandoned since Oct, 23 2019
+Open101 has been decommissioned since October 23, 2019.
 [WTFPL V2, Free Software License.](https://github.com/Alicyclic/wiz101server/blob/main/LICENSE.md)